electric-sql/electric/docs/about.md

 This explicitly reduces the capability of the system in the short term, in order to build a better, more resilient system in the long term.
 The beauty is that, because we no longer prescribe a write-path strategy, you can choose and if necessary implement any write-path strategy you like.

-We will only focus on the more complex strategies ourseves once the simpler ones are bulletproof.
+We will only focus on the more complex strategies ourselves once the simpler ones are bulletproof.
 And we hope that others, like [LiveStore](https://www.schickling.dev/projects/livestore) and [Drizzle](https://orm.drizzle.team/), for example, will build better client-side libraries that we can.

 #### A note on finality of local writes